Donald Peers: Career

 On 31 May 1954, he travelled to Australia to tour and remained there for 2½ years.
 His wife and daughter did not accompany him and on his return in 1956, he announced that he was seeking a divorce.
 There was a maintenance dispute that was the subject of a legal battle, but his wife would not agree to a divorce, as she was a Roman Catholic.
 His long-term partner became Kay O'Dwyer, who managed his affairs and had accompanied him to Australia.

 During his absence in Australia, Peers’ fans had forgotten about him and the pop music scene had changed dramatically with the arrival of rock 'n' roll.
 He returned to TV and radio work, but eventually found work via the club circuit, which had taken over from variety theatres.
 In May 1962, Peers was given his own BBC Wales television programme, Donald Peers Presents, playing boogie piano, and during the series, he introduced Tom Jones, and scientist and writer Brian J. Ford.

 Peers kept busy with many guest appearances on TV shows and in February 1964, he became the compere of BBC TV's new "Club Night" programme, a 40-minute show televised from provincial social clubs with new and well-known entertainers.
 The show was very successful and he made 18 appearances over the next year or so.
 Shows for the BBC Light Programme and for BBC2 followed.

 Peers made a comeback to the record charts with "Please Don't Go" (a ballad set to the tune of Offenbach's "Barcarolle" from The Tales of Hoffmann), which reached No. 3 in the UK Singles Chart in 1969.
 He made several appearances on BBC-TV's Top of the Pops in February 1969 to promote his recording—Eddy Arnold had pop and country success with his cover version.
 This was followed by a string of singles and albums by Peers, but it was not until 1972 that he had another minor hit with "Give Me One More Chance", which reached the UK Top 40.

 In 1971, Peers suffered a serious accident while in Australia when he fell and broke his back.
-Recovery took a long time and for a while, he was confined to a wheelchair.
+Recovery took a long time and for a while, he used a wheelchair.